SAP/spartacus-docs/_pages/dev/features/import-to-cart.md

 ## Usage

+### Saved Cart

 To use this feature log in as customer in Spartacus storefront and go to `Saved Carts` page using user menu.
 There should be the 'Import products' button available above the saved carts list.

 Then form in dialog should be filled: firstly, by selecting valid CSV file with products (it can be the one previously exported using [Export from cart feature]({{ site.baseurl }}/features/export-from-cart).

 Secondly, by providing cart name and description.
 For reference see [Saved Cart feature]({{ site.baseurl }}/features/saved-cart) documentation.

+### Active Cart

+Importing to active cart looks similar to [Saved Cart](#saved-cart) however is not needed to specify cart name and description.

+To start import process go to the cart page and if it is empty use 'Import products' link from suggestions.
+On the other hand if some products were added already into the cart import button will be available below cart entries list.

-## Enabling Import to saved cart
+## Enabling Import to cart

-Import to saved cart feature can be enabled by installing the `@spartacus/cart` feature library.
+Import to cart feature can be enabled by installing the `@spartacus/cart` feature library.
 For more information, see [Installing Additional Spartacus Libraries]({{ site.baseurl }}/schematics/#installing-additional-spartacus-libraries).

 Also the import of following impex script is required to make feature work properly: